linuxserver/docker-baseimage-rdesktop/README.md

 The purpose of these images is to provide a full featured rdesktop Linux desktop experience for any Linux application or desktop environment.
 They ship with passwordless sudo to allow easy package installation, testing, and customization.
 By default they have no logic to mount out anything but the users home directory, meaning on image updates anything outside of `/config` will be lost.

+- Support for using our base images in your own projects is provided on a Reasonable Endeavours basis, please see our [Support Policy](https://www.linuxserver.io/supportpolicy) for details.
+- There is no `latest` tag for any of our base images, by design.
+We often make breaking changes between versions, and we don't publish release notes like we do for the downstream images.
+- If you're intending to distribute an image using one of our bases, please read our [docs on container branding](https://docs.linuxserver.io/general/container-branding/) first.
+- Images are supported for as long as the upstream release on which they are based, after which we will stop building new base images for that version.

 # Options

 All application settings are passed via environment variables: